emberjs/guides/source/getting-started/js-primer.md

 }
 ```

-`const` declarations are not hoisted either, but they differ from `let` declarations in that they are treated as `constants`, meaning their values cannot changed once they are set.
+`const` declarations are not hoisted either, but they differ from `let` declarations in that they are treated as constants, meaning their values cannot changed once they are set.
 As such, `const` declarations must be initialized where declared.

 ``` javascript
 const firstName; // invalid, no initialization